blaszczyk/scopevisio_coding_challenge/README.md

 ### Web Service
 - **Spring Boot**, the standard for Java web services
-- **Spring WebFlux**, the reactive framework allowes an asynchroneous and resource efficient usage of service executor threads
+- **Spring WebFlux**, the reactive framework allows an asynchroneous and resource efficient usage of service executor threads
 - **Spring Cloud Gateway** to route UI requests to backend services

 ### Persistence